Aveer had spent the last two days pretending Aarav didn't exist.

 Hours later.

-The exam hall buzzed around me, but my head wasn't there.
+The exam hall buzzed around Aarav, but his head wasn't there.

-Every question I wrote looked like Aveer's name hiding between the lines.
+Every answer he wrote looked like Aveer's name hiding between the lines.

 Every blank space echoed the silence we'd built.